 Affirmative Action and its core principle enforcing the prohibition of discrimination is embedded into the culture of Rhode Island College.
-The Office of Institutional Equity (OIE), staffed by the Director and Affirmative Action Officer and a Business Analyst, advocate for the hiring, promotion, and professional development of individuals from historically marginalized racial and gender identities, veterans, and persons with disabilities.
-OIE partners with Human Resources, hiring committees, department and division leaders, and other entities throughout the college to promote equity for Black, Indigenous, People of Color (BIPOC), LatinX, Asian American, and other racially marginalized groups, in addition to those with marginalized gender identities including individuals who identify as Female, LGBTQ+.
+The Office of Institutional Equity (OIE), staffed by the Director and Affirmative Action Officer, advocates for the hiring, promotion, and professional development of individuals from historically marginalized racial and gender identities, veterans, and persons with disabilities.
+OIE partners with Human Resources, search committees, department and division leaders, and other entities throughout the college to promote equity for Black, Indigenous, People of Color (BIPOC), LatinX, Asian American, and other racially marginalized groups, in addition to those with marginalized gender identities including individuals who identify as Female, LGBTQ+.